renatahodovan/grammarinator/docs/guide/grammar_overview.rst

      - ``any_ascii_letter``: generates any ASCII letter
      - ``any_ascii_char``: generates any ASCII character
      - ``any_unicode_char``: generates any Unicode character
+  3) ``virtual``: This option defines whether methods of the created generator should use dynamic dispatch and thus be overridable in derived classes.
+     Possible values are ``true`` or ``false``.
+Used by C++ code generation, ignored in Python.
+(This option can also be specified on a per-rule basis usig the rule option syntax, in which case the option defined at rule level takes precedence.)

 **Imports** allow for the inclusion of external grammars into the importing grammar.
 This means that the rules defined in the imported grammar will be